Search and Hit Enter

 Unfortunately that doesn’t seem to be the case here in Australia.
 Condensed milk is literally milk that is condensed by having the water component of the milk cooked off.
 As such, it is condensed lactose and very high lactose.

-However, my lactose intolerant brethren still have options!
+However, my lactose intolerant friends still have options!
 Firstly, you can simply add lactase drops to your condensed milk around 24-48 hours before you use it.
 The lactase enzyme will consume most of the lactose, making the lactose content much lower.
 Intoleran, where I bought my drops, recommend 10 drops per 250ml.

 If you don’t have lactase drops, I have a recipe for lactose free condensed milk.
 It starts with lactose free milk which you will condense and caramelise yourself along with sugar.